stratusjerry/charts/bitnami/elasticsearch/README.md

 - `master.service.*` has been removed.
 - `data.service.*` has been removed.
 - `master.ingress.*` has been renamed as `ingress.*`.
 This ingress will be backed by the coordinating/master service previously mentioned.
-- In addition, an Ingest-only service and ingress have been added, for use cases where separated ingrestion and search channels are needed.
+- In addition, an Ingest-only service and ingress have been added, for use cases where separate ingest and search channels are needed.
-- `global.coordinating.name` have been renamed as `global.elasticsaerch.service.name`.
+- `global.coordinating.name` have been renamed as `global.elasticsearch.service.name`.
 - `name` has been renamed as `clusterName`.
 - `extraEnvVarsConfigMap` has been renamed as `extraEnvVarsCM`.
 - `{master/data/ingest/coordinating}.replicas` has been renamed as `{master/data/ingest/coordinating}.replicaCount`.